-- a.
-Midterm Exam (15%): The midterm exam will consist of multiple-choice questions to assess comprehension of the concepts covered to this point in the course.
-The exam will be administered as a means of monitoring your progress and allowing for continuous improvement. - b.
-Final Exam (20%): The final exam will largely follow the format of the midterm and will be designed to test the concepts and skills we have covered during the semester.
+- Midterm Exam (15%): The midterm exam will consist of multiple-choice questions to assess comprehension of the concepts covered to this point in the course.
+The exam will be administered as a means of monitoring your progress and allowing for continuous improvement. - Final Exam (20%): The final exam will largely follow the format of the midterm and will be designed to test the concepts and skills we have covered during the semester.
 It will be a cumulative exam with a heavy emphasis on the latter half of the semester.
+The final exam is administered on Thursday, May 9th at 4:00PM. - Missed Exams: Make-up exams are not permitted for unexcused absences.
+Students who fail to attend an exam will be given a grade of zero for the exam.
+You are forewarned to schedule your time properly and make proper arrangements for potential conflicts.
+If you must miss the midterm or the final exam due to an University-Approved Absence such as illness or death in the family, you must contact one of the instructors (not a teaching assistant) prior to the administration of the exam and provide the documentation of the University-Approved Absence.
+A make-up exam may be administered for individuals with approved excuses.

-3. Virtual Sessions & Quizzes (15%)
+• Virtual Sessions & Quizzes (15%)

-- a.
-Virtual Session Assignments: A virtual session has been developed for each class that uses a combination of content in the form of videos, articles, cases, interactive assessments, and other mediums.
-Prior to each class, students will be responsible for completing the virtual session assignment for that class. - b.
-Quizzes: The grade for this part of the curriculum is based on student performance on the virtual session quizzes taken prior to each class on Canvas.
+- Virtual Session Assignments: A virtual session has been developed for each class, which uses a combination of content in the form of videos, articles, cases, interactive assessments, and other mediums.
+Prior to each class, students will be responsible for completing the virtual session assignment for that class.
+Links to the virtual sessions will be provided in Canvas. - Quizzes: The grade for this part of the curriculum is based on student performance on the virtual session quizzes taken prior to each class on Canvas.
 The lowest grade on 2 of the quizzes will be dropped.

-4. Attendance (10%)
+Attendance (10%)

-- a.
-Attendance at all class and coaching sessions is required.
+- Attendance at all class and coaching sessions is required.
 What you learn in class is applied to the project and students who are not present are not able to productively engage with and contribute to the team.
 Especially in an area like entrepreneurship, learning occurs through interaction.
-Your attendance can potentially affect your peer review for the group project. - b.
-It is expected that each student be prepared for class, including having completed the virtual session, along with the associated quiz, for that class plus any assigned material.
-All students without an excused reason to attend a particular class virtually are expected to attend all classes in person in order to be counted present.
-To attend class virtually, and be counted present, you need to submit a valid excuse in advance of class that follows the absences guidelines below.
+Your attendance can potentially affect your peer review for the group project, as we do provide time in class to work on the group project. - It is expected that each student be prepared for class, including having completed the virtual session, along with the associated quiz, for that class plus any assigned material.
+All students are expected to attend all classes in person in order to be counted present.
 In addition, students are expected to arrive on time to class in person or virtually.
-Missing classes, tardiness or leaving early will negatively affect your class grade.
+Missing classes, tardiness or leaving early will negatively affect your class attendance grade.
 We will take daily attendance through the UNC check in app discussed above.
-Attendance during coaching sessions is monitored by coaches.
+Attendance during coaching sessions is monitored by coaches. - Please review the details in the next section of the Class Absence Policy to clearly understand what is considered an excused absence and how to communicate this to the teaching team. - Grading Scale: The actual letter grade you will earn for the course will be based on a grading scale to be finalized after the final exam and the final project, and at the instructor's discretion.